 - applications were from males, which exceeded the most recent SC-TEACH Workforce figure for SC (19%).
-However, this male application representation falls below the 24% of males in the 2017-18 national educator workforce. - ✓ The 17.4% of male TLP recipients was less than the most recent SC-TEACH Workforce figure for SC (19%) and the U.S. (24%). - TLAC Goal 3: 80% of individuals receiving loans each year under the TLP should enter the South Carolina teaching force: - ✓ Though the intent of this goal is clear, the Proviso language for this goal seems somewhat vague, and no data was found that could be used (or interpolated) with integrity to evaluate or assess the status of this goal.
+However, this male application representation falls below the 24% of males in the 2017-18 national educator workforce. - ✓ The 17.4% of male TLP recipients was less than the most recent SC-TEACH Workforce figure for SC (19%) and the U.S. (24%). - √ 637 individuals are enrolled in Education Programs (as defined by CHE for data purposes) at four HBCUs in South Carolina. - ✓ For the last two years, Program loan recipients attended only two of the HBCU's.
+The number of HBCU loan Applicants is not known; HBCU loan recipient information - TLAC Goal 3: 80% of individuals receiving loans each year under the TLP should enter the South Carolina teaching force: - ✓ Though the intent of this goal is clear, the Proviso language for this goal seems somewhat vague, and no data was found that could be used (or interpolated) with integrity to evaluate or assess the status of this goal.
 CERRA collects district information on the number of instate education program graduates who were district new hires, which for 2021-22 was 1,569 (74% of the 2,123 in-state education program graduates).
 SLC reports the aggregate number of borrowers in cancellation, so the number of individuals in their first year of cancellation was not available.